Mantas-2155X/HardSubberGUI/README.md

 # HardSubberGUI

-This is a simple GUI tool used to burn subtitles into a video with support for a few extra features like resizing, converting audio, setting metadata etc.
+This is a simple GUI tool made with Avalonia used to burn subtitles into a video with support for a few extra features like resizing, converting audio, setting metadata etc.

 ### Usage
 * Start the executable (available optional input path parameter)